1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

     >Notice the **VanArsdel Market Share** tile is pinned to the dashboard.

-1. After selecting **VanArsdel Market Share**, you are navigated directly to the report where the visual was pinned from.
+1. After selecting **VanArsdel Market Share**, you are navigated directly to the report that the visual was pinned to.

     ![](../Images/pr15.png)